grafana/xk6-output-timescaledb/README.md

 - `K6_TIMESCALEDB_PUSH_INTERVAL`: to define how often metrics are sent to TimescaleDB.
 The default value is `1s` (1 second).

-# Docker-compose
+# Docker Compose

-This repo includes a [docker-compose.yml](./docker-compose.yml) file that starts timescaledb, grafana and k6.
+This repo includes a [docker-compose.yml](./docker-compose.yml) file that starts TimescaleDB, Grafana, and a custom build of k6 having the `xk6-output-timescaledb` extension.
 This is just a quick to setup to show the usage, for real use case you might want to deploy outside of docker, use volumes and probably update versions.

 Clone the repo to get started and follow these steps: